tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 Given this backdrop, we wanted to come up with a plan that kept Xiaolong from prolonged anxiety.
 We decided to find him a home quickly, so he can go back to being his normal self: trilling in the hallways, hunting bugs, and napping in the sun.

 On August 12, Janet and her family came over and picked up Xiaolong along with a lot of gear.
 For the first time in my life, I experienced the "empty nest" feeling many talk about.
-Less than 2 days later, he was exploring each of the rooms and making all kinds of funny noises.
+Less than 2 days later, he was exploring each of the rooms in his new home and making all kinds of funny noises.
 In the end, we knew we made the right decision, and we were happy that he will be living with our family.

 {% assign pwimg="dhn-49-sq-ft-minimalism" %}
 {% assign pwcaption="7x7" %}